Debugging, Coordinate Frames, and Finite State Machines

 tf2 and You

-Last time, we encountered a funny logistical matter when using Rviz2 to visualize our /my_point topic – we needed to change our “Fixed Frame” from /map to /odom.
+We’ve encountered a funny logistical matter when using Rviz2 to visualize our /my_point topic – we needed to change our “Fixed Frame” from /map to /odom.
 What’s going on?
 These are two different coordinate frames ROS2 uses to track a robot in a world.
 There are actually loads of coordinate frames we might want to be thinking about in robotics.
 (And you can read more about how ROS has thought about coordinate transforms here).

 Let’s get a sense for how we might encounter more coordinate transforms in ROS2 by walking through this tutorial.
 ROS2 uses a utility called tf2 in order to track the relationships between various entities in a world.
 When we walk through this tutorial, we’ll be seeing how to inspect all the different transforms that are going on.